conda/ceps/cep-releases.md

 Adopting this release schedule does not break any existing processes or schemes.

-We will eliminate confusion regarding years of rumored changes slated for a `conda 5.0` release since we will skip from `conda 4.13.0` to `conda 22.7.0`.
+We will eliminate confusion regarding years of rumored changes slated for a `conda 5.0` release since we will skip from `conda 4.14.0` to `conda 22.9.0`.
 Avoiding `conda 5.0` is not to say that these changes won't occur, but instead that it's unrealistic for these changes to be successfully (and safely) rolled out in a single release.

-Finally, since `SemVer` is semantically interchangeable with `CalVer` and we propose switching from version 4.13.0 to 22.7.0, both version parsing and version ordering will be unaffected.
+Finally, since `SemVer` is semantically interchangeable with `CalVer` and we propose switching from `conda 4.14.0` to `conda 22.9.0`, both version parsing and version ordering will be unaffected.

 ## Alternatives